Opinion polling in United Kingdom constituencies (2010–2015): Multiple constituency polling

 Some polls are carried out in specified subsets of marginal constituencies.
-Most of the polls for Lord Ashcroft were compilations of polls in individual constituencies.
+Most of the polls for Michael Ashcroft were compilations of polls in individual constituencies.

 Explanatory notes

 The Lord Ashcroft polls typically ask two voting intention questions, with the second question asking the respondent to think "specifically about your own constituency and the candidates who are likely to stand there".
 This latter question is reported in the tables above.

 Most polling companies are members of the British Polling Council and abide by its disclosure rules; however, Michael Ashcroft, who commissioned many of these polls, is not a BPC member, despite having been invited to join.
 However, he contracts the conduct of his polls to BPC members.